my88480/DXFR2007/README.md

 2019/05  this project is used to devolop GIS android application.

 if you have benifited from this project , let me know.

+This project is paused temporarily because i am busy on devoloping APS.